-I offer telehealth and distance coaching, as both a primary method of service and on an “as needed” basis.
+I offer telehealth distance coaching and consulting, as both a primary method of service and on an “as needed” basis.

 While meeting in person is often a preferred method of connecting, there are situations when this option is not possible or preferable.
-The circumstance could be that the client:
+The circumstances could be that the client:

 - lives or works a distance from my office